IAAR-Shanghai/ICSFSurvey/README.md

 ## 🎉 Introduction

-Welcome to the GitHub repository for our survey paper titled *"Internal Consistency and Self-Feedback in Large Language Models: A Survey."* This repository contains all the [resources](./data/), [code](./code/), and [references](#paper-list) associated with the paper.
-Our goal of the survey is to provide a unified perspective on the self-evaluation and self-updating mechanisms in LLMs, encapsulated within the frameworks of Internal Consistency and Self-Feedback.
+Welcome to the GitHub repository for our survey paper titled *"Internal Consistency and Self-Feedback in Large Language Models: A Survey."* This repository contains all the [resources](./resources/), [codes](./codes/), and [paper list](#-paper-list) associated with our survey.
+The survey's goal is to provide a unified perspective on the self-evaluation and self-updating mechanisms in LLMs, encapsulated within the frameworks of Internal Consistency and Self-Feedback.

 ![Article Framework](figures/article_framework.jpg)